vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

   If it is acceptable to have the granularity of collateralization ratio as one percent, then :m:`S_{R}` can be said to be the constant 100.
 For the granularity of 0.5%, it can be the constant 200, etc.

-- :m:`S_{I} > V_{I}`, because the payout to the Issuer is expected to have less monetary value than the monetary value of Synth issued.
+- :m:`S_{I} > V_{I}`, because the payout to the issuer is expected to have less monetary value than the monetary value of Synth issued.

 - The calculation of the liquidation target threshold with the provided parameters is successful (see "`Calculating liquidation target`_" section).

 :m:`D_{lock}` can be measured in seconds or blocks.
-It can represent absolute time or the time relative to the contract transaction broadcast, as chosen by the Issuer and agreed to by the Sponsor.
+It can represent absolute time or the time relative to the contract transaction broadcast, as chosen by the issuer and agreed to by the sponsor.

 :m:`V_{R}`, :m:`S_{R}`, :m:`V_{I}`, :m:`S_{I}`, :m:`D_{lock}` are pre-agreed beforehand.